-Work out a dividend from your accounting profit, from the gross amount voted at the shareholders meeting, or from the net cash you want in hand.
-The calculator details the 31.4% flat tax (12.8% income tax advance plus 18.6% social levies) at every step.
+Work out a dividend from the profit of the year, from the gross amount voted at the shareholders meeting, or from the net cash you want in hand.
+The calculator climbs back to the profit before corporate tax, prices the corporate tax, details the 31.4% flat tax (12.8% income tax advance plus 18.6% social levies) and shows the total cost of the payout.

-Start from the accounting profit, the gross dividend voted or the net cash you want.
+Start from the profit before corporate tax, the gross dividend voted or the net cash you want.

-Get the exact gross amount to vote in the minutes of the shareholders meeting.
+Get the gross amount to vote in the minutes and the total cost of the payout, tax included.

-A dividend is not decided at random: you first allocate the result (legal reserve, retained earnings), vote a gross amount at the meeting, then apply the tax.
-The calculator follows these three steps and remains indicative: the right setup depends on your status, your cash position and your personal situation.
+A dividend is not decided at random: the company first pays corporate tax, then allocates the result (legal reserve, retained earnings), votes a gross amount at the meeting and finally applies the shareholder tax.
+The calculator follows this chain both ways, from the profit down to the net and from the net back up to the profit, and remains indicative: the right setup depends on your status, your cash position and your personal situation.

-Before any distribution, the profit follows a set order laid down by the French Commercial Code.
+The profit first bears corporate tax, then follows a set order laid down by the French Commercial Code.

 The annual ordinary meeting votes a gross dividend, within the limit of the distributable profit.